7 Google Maps tips that make Thanksgiving travel a breeze

-If you grow cold this week thinking about bumper-to-bumper weekend traffic and long lines at stores and restaurants, Google Maps on your Android device and iPhone ($699 at Amazon) can help you avoid the crowds and congestion this Thanksgiving holiday.
+If the thought of bumper-to-bumper holiday traffic and long lines at stores and restaurants makes you want to close the drapes and lock the door, Google Maps on your Android device and iPhone ($699 at Amazon) is ready to help you get outside and avoid the congestion and crowds of this Thanksgiving holiday.

 The American Automobile Association, or AAA, predicts more than 49.3 million Americans will jump in their cars to travel 50 miles or more this Thanksgiving, the most since 2005.
 With traffic congestion expected to hit three times normal in some cities, a few minutes planning your trip in Google Maps now could easily save you hours in traffic later.